AlfredPianist/scraper-test/README.md

 ### Output

 The scraper will generate a CSV file containing the scraped medical tests.
 You can find this file in the project directory.

+### Cloudflare bypass

+This could be done using external services like [zenrows](https://www.zenrows.com/) which uses residential proxies (which aren't that cheap) and uses anticaptcha methods so that we can solve the problem of bypassing Cloudflare.
+There are other services as well.
+Check out [this blog post](https://substack.thewebscraping.club/p/cloudflare-web-unblocker-benchmark).